Cl3ffy/cleffy-list/README.md

 # cleffy-list
-This is my personal list for [Team Fortress 2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector).
+This is my personal playerlist for [Team Fortress 2 Bot Detector](https://github.com/PazerOP/tf2_bot_detector).

 Bots will be marked with "Bot" in the description/proof section.
-Human cheaters will have a blank description/proof.
+Human cheaters will have blank description/proof.

-**I will only mark players who I am 100% confident are cheating as "cheater".**
+**I will only mark players who I am 100% confident are cheating as cheater.**

-Players who I think are very likely cheating, but I haven't seen solid enough evidence of this, will be marked as "suspicious".
-Do not assume these players are cheaters based only on this tag.
+Players marked as "suspicious" I consider highly likely to be cheating but I haven't seen solid enough evidence to mark them as cheater.
+Do not assume these players are cheaters based only on this mark alone.

 I am the only one who manages this list.
-I will only add cheaters I encounter in-game myself to this list.
+I will only add cheaters/bots I encounter in-game myself to this list.
+I do not accept submissions from others.

+Remember that you shouldn't blindly trust accusations from a random internet stranger, including me.
+Use other lists for cross-checking if possible, check their profile and steam history, etc. And most importantly use your own eyes and brain.

 #